mdn/advanced-js-fundamentals-ck/tutorials/02-functions/01-calling-functions.md

 };
 ```

-We'll revisit some of the other differences between function declarations and later on when discuss [recursion](#Recursion).
+We'll revisit some of the other differences between function declarations and expressions later on when we discuss [recursion](#Recursion).

 ## Invoking functions